allen13/operator-tutorial/README.md

 Check the prometheus-operator deployment again to see if your namespace is in `--namespaces` Check prometheus to see that your rule showed up

+Make sure the prometheus service account has cluster reader priviledges for the cluster in order to discover the pods running in each namespace:

+    oc adm policy add-cluster-role-to-user cluster-reader -z prometheus-k8s -n openshift-monitoring